LoneSalmon/Active-Directory/README.md

 ___

 - For the DC options, we will need to select the following settings:  <br>
-  * Forest & Domain Functional level: Since we will be using the same OS on all servers, the latest.  <br>
+  * Forest & Domain Functional level: Since we will use the same OS on all servers, the latest.  <br>
   * We will need to ✔️ the DNS since we will require it for configuring a DNS on this DC.  <br>
-  * We will also ✔️ the Global Catalog, since we need it for replication between DC1 to DC2.
+  * We will also ✔️ the Global Catalog since we need it to replicate DC1 and DC2.
 Follow this <a href="https://learn.microsoft.com/en-us/windows/win32/ad/global-catalog">link</a> to understand GC functionality.  <br>
-  * We <strong>do not</strong> select "RODC", this is reserved for DC's that we dont to have it's info changed/tampered with.  <br>
+  * We <strong>do not</strong> select "RODC".
+This is reserved for DCs that we don't want its info changed/tampered with.  <br>
-  * We are required to enter a DSRM password for catastrophes, check this <a href="https://en.wikipedia.org/wiki/Directory_Services_Restore_Mode">link</a> for more info.<br>
+  * We are required to enter a DSRM password for catastrophes.
+Check this <a href="https://en.wikipedia.org/wiki/Directory_Services_Restore_Mode">link</a> for more info.  <br>

   <p align="center">
     <img src="https://github.com/LoneSalmon/Active-Directory/assets/132819728/49fd7589-2a98-41e3-9f96-f9900baf89fa">